puzzle/hugo-techlab/labs/03_first_steps.md

 -rw-r--r-- 1 lbischof lbischof  355 Jul 30 09:15 sitemap.xml
 drwxr-xr-x 2 lbischof lbischof 4096 Jul 30 09:10 tags
 ```
-As you can see there is still no `index.html` file.
+As you can see there are still no HTML files.
 The `css` and `js` directories were created because these exist in `themes/mytheme/static`.
 Everything in the `static` directory is copied directly into `./public`.
 This confirms that our theme is working correctly.

 ## Layouts